-The graduate program of the UCSB Department of English provides the opportunity for students to deepen their knowledge of literary texts, modes, genres, movements, and periods and thereby to explore their potential as interpreters, scholars, and teachers.
+The graduate program of the UCSB Department of English provides the opportunity for students to deepen their knowledge of literary texts, modes, genres, social movements, and periods, thereby to explore their potential as communicators, scholars, and teachers.
 We have historically emphasized scholarship, criticism, and theory equally, and in recent years have begun to incorporate practice as well.

 Collaborative Research Centers